-b) Capital commitments
+a) Capital commitments

-On October 17, 2018, the Company entered into an agreement to purchase four custom designed modular buildings to be installed on the land adjacent to the Duncan facility.
+On October 17, 2018, the Company entered into an agreement to purchase four custom designed modular buildings to be installed on the Mission Road Facility.
 Phase one of the project has been completed, with completion of phases two and three currently on hold.
+The modular buildings are expected to increase the annual production capacity of harvested cannabis.
 In addition, capital commitments include amounts committed for the construction of the Lucky Lake Facility and for Gelpell® production equipment.
-In June 2020, the Company announced a transaction to divest its Duncan Facility and Mission Road Facility.
+On August 26, 2020, the Company completed the sale of the Duncan Facility and Mission Road Facility.
+As a result, \$275 of capital commitments associated with the Mission Road Facility was terminated subsequent to year end.

-c) Litigation
+b) Litigation

-During the nine months ended March 31, 2020, United Greeneries Operations Ltd. ("United Greeneries Operations"), a subsidiary of the Company, was named as the defendant in a civil claim (the "Claim") filed in the Supreme Court of British Columbia in respect of the termination of the lease agreement for land and property in Aldergrove, British Columbia in August 2018.
+During the year ended June 30, 2020, United Greeneries Operations Ltd. ("United Greeneries Operations"), a subsidiary of the Company, was named as the defendant in a civil claim (the "Claim") filed in the Supreme Court of British Columbia in respect of the termination of the lease agreement for land and property in Aldergrove, British Columbia in August 2018.
 The plaintiff filed a summary trial motion in March 2020 in which it seeks an order for damages for breach of the lease agreement plus court costs and statutory pre-judgment interest.
 In June 2020, United Greeneries Operations filed a response in defense of the Claim and filed its own summary trial motion.
 A court date to hear the motions has not been set.
-Management's assessment, based on its interpretation of the agreement and independent legal advice, is that the plaintiff may be partly successful with the Claim, subject to a set-off claim by United Greeneries Operations and it is possible that there will be a future cash outflow made by United Greeneries Operations.
+Management's assessment, based on its interpretation of the agreement and independent legal advice, is that the plaintiff may be partly successful with the Claim up to \$415, subject to a set-off claim by United Greeneries Operations and it is possible that there will be a future cash outflow made by United Greeneries Operations.